amithkk/Minerva/README.md

  - Export statistics for papers
  - Email notifications and automatic author account creation on making a publication.
  - APIs for plugins for potential integration into aggregators such as IEEE
+ - Record attendances for conferences and other events
+ - Create attendance reports

 ## Installation
  - Setup virtualenv with your enviroment manager of choice